nathan-gardner/SECON2023Robot/Documentation/Signoffs/MadisonKelly-signoff-DuckStorage.md

 ![image](https://user-images.githubusercontent.com/112424739/215838345-9452c8af-b4da-42a3-be39-4f687290fe67.png)
 ![image](https://user-images.githubusercontent.com/112424739/215838409-c32e8544-934d-474c-860a-23be8257859c.png)

 Notice that the robot never goes more than 37.75 inches from the side wall.
 Therefore, this path will be the one the robot takes for each turn.
+According to the pre-determined path, the robot will only have to make four turns when doing the initial traversal of the playing field.

 ### Timing

 The affect this subsystem has on navigation will also affect the amount of time the competition rounds will take.
+According to the pre-determined path, the robot will only have to make four turns when doing the initial traversal of the playing field.
+This turning mechanism will add an additional 34.5 inches to our path per turn.

+$4\ turns \ast 34.5\ in = 138\ inches$

+$480\ total\ path\ length + 138\ inches = 618\ in$

+According to the locomotion subsystem's calculations, the robot can travel at up to 0.2023 $\frac{m}{s}$.
+Assuming the robot can go this full speed on straight-aways, the following calculations are performed.

+$480\ in = 12.192\ m = \frac{12.192}{0.2023} = 60.3\ sec$

+Assuming the turns will take 5 seconds each,

+$60.3\ sec + 4 \ast 5\ sec = 80.3\ sec$

-This should not be a problem as the locomotion signoff calculates an 84.66\% margin of safety.
+Therefore, the robot can still traverse the entire playing field in less than half the time (3 minutes).
+This leaves an additional minute and 40 seconds to complete all the other tasks.
+In addition to this, locomotion signoff calculates an 84.66\% margin of safety.
 This means that the motors only are using 15.34\% of their torque capacity, so there will be plenty of extra speed as needed.

 ## Buildable Schematic